zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 More samples for Baby Stats:
-Alexa, ask baby stats to add note slept 1.5 hours Alexa, ask baby stats to add pee and poop
+Alexa, ask baby stats to add note slept 1.5 hours Alexa, ask baby stats to undo
-Alexa, ask baby stats to add feeding
-Alexa, ask baby stats to undo
 Alexa, ask baby stats to add feeding at noon
-Alexa, ask baby stats what time was the last feeding Alexa, ask baby stats to add weight 8 pounds and 5 ounces Alexa, ask baby stats when was the last feeding
+Alexa, ask baby stats what time was the last feeding Alexa, ask baby stats to add weight 8 pounds and 5 ounces
-Alexa, ask baby stats to add note pumped .5 ounces

 ***